Skip to Content

 A job title should provide an immediate and recognisable indication of the general nature and purpose of a position.
 For example, a job title which includes the word Secretary, or Administrator, or Electrician, or Lecturer, will gain the immediate and widespread understanding of most people.
 Add “Legal” to the title of secretary, and further clarity is gained about the particular nature of the position.

-However, general staff titles that are unnecessarily long or detailed, and/or unnecessarily original, can be confusing by implying that like-jobs are not alike because they have different titles.
+However, professional staff titles that are unnecessarily long or detailed, and/or unnecessarily original, can be confusing by implying that like-jobs are not alike because they have different titles.
 A proliferation of unnecessary job titles is also unhelpful.
-Massey has a variety of general staff functions, but finite types of jobs within each function.
+Massey has a variety of professional staff functions, but finite types of jobs within each function.

 It is therefore important to keep job titles meaningful but, at the same time, as simple and uncluttered as possible.
 For example, for a secretarial position located in an academic School/Institute, it is not necessary to call the position ‘School Secretary’ or ‘Institute Secretary’ because the job description already discloses the location, i.e. the ‘School/Institute’ and ‘Campus’ of the position, and so the title ‘Secretary’ will suffice.
 It may be preferable to retain the title of ‘Academic Administrator’ if it is important to differentiate that position from a general administrator in the same School/Institute.
 Similarly, if the primary role of a position is to provide secretarial support to a Head of School, then the title ‘Head of School Secretary’ may be appropriate to distinguish it from other secretarial positions in the school; it may also distinguish the position’s seniority.